CamLRay/Throw-Down-The-Gauntlet/README.md

 * For KOTH and Warlord Style, a user should be able to press a button to increment users wincount.

 #### User Stories Stretch
+* A user should have a profile with fight histoy, rating and statistics.
+* A user should be able to sign up for a tournament via a sign up link.
+* A Tournament organizer should be able to search users to add to the tournament by an identifier.
+* A user should bable to challenge another user to a ranked fight and submit the record.
+* A user should be able to set timed tournaments KOTH Warlord style.